Dexter season 2: Plot

 To ensure he's not identified as the Bay Harbor Butcher, Dexter finds a new dumping area with current that leads to the Atlantic Ocean.
 He also falsifies records, destroys evidence, and contaminates refrigerated remains to throw the investigators off his trail.
 Despite this, Lundy narrows down his suspect search to people in Miami with police training.
 Dexter puts his guilt over Brian behind him and returns to killing.
 Dexter later learns that his biological mother died because she was a criminal working as a confidential informant for Harry and had an affair with him.
 Dexter wonders if he was adopted because Harry felt guilty for his mother's death and he also learns that Harry didn't die of natural causes but purposefully overdosed to cause his own death.
 He doesn't understand why until later in the season.

 Doakes becomes confident of Dexter's guilt and confronts him.
 Dexter then tricks Doakes into assaulting him in the police station, in front of other officers, leading others to side with Dexter that the Sergeant is out of control and causing him to be placed on suspension.
 Becoming more desperate, Doakes breaks into Dexter's apartment and finds the box of blood samples collected from his victims.
 However, the investigative team mistakenly concluded that Doakes is the Butcher after finding the box in his car, and Doakes goes into hiding while still tracking Dexter's movements.
-Lieutenant LaGuerta attempts to vouch for the innocence of her former partner, but Lundy refuses to consider her evidence after he learns that she didn't report previous contact with Doakes during the period he was a fugitive, because of their personal relationship.
+Lieutenant LaGuerta vouches for the innocence of her former partner, but Lundy refuses to consider her evidence after he learns that she didn't report previous contact with Doakes during the period he was a fugitive, because of their personal relationship.